microsoft/microcode/docs/manual.md

 ### Accessibility

-We attempted at making the editor as accessible as possible; please send us suggestions to improve the editor in this space.
+We attempted to make the editor as accessible as possible; please send us suggestions to improve the accessibility of the editor.

 #### Keyboard navigation